A climb to meet the God: Trekking-cum-Pilgrimage in Velliangiri Hills

 meditative state.

-The caretakers of the Shrine playing music during the Pooja |
+The caretakers of the Shrine play music during the Pooja |

 With every bang of the instruments, the music